ZFFramework/ZFFramework/master/develop_note.md

 # Intro

-this file is written as a note for developers that want to know the mechanism of ZFFramework
+this file is written as a note, for developers that want to know the design and mechanism of ZFFramework

 # Contents